 Season One of Song Machine launched on the 30th of January 2020 with a wide array of advertisements helping to promote the series; such as banners projected at Westfield London and appearances on the covers of streaming playlists.

-Social media activity also saw a surge with Gorillaz launching a TikTok account, having public Q&A’s on social media with the launch of each episode, creating a series of in-character Twitter threads titled Debunked (in which the band analysed their music videos) and releasing filters for both Snapchat & Instagram.
+Social media activity also saw a surge with Gorillaz launching a TikTok account, having public Q&A’s on social media with the launch of each episode and releasing filters for both Snapchat & Instagram.
 The band’s fan interactivity even went as far as an in-character public statement during the coronavirus pandemic; Parlophone also hosted a Quarantine Quiz about Gorillaz via their Instagram.

 Said pandemic resulted in a worldwide lockdown, during which Gorillaz started a series of anecdotal telegrams via social media titled Get Lost & a Facebook group titled G Club, which they used to recommend a wide range of media to their fans during an event called 28 Day Challenge; these picks included: